davitacols/AI-FashionCreator/README.md

 ## 📜 **License**

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache 2.0 - see the LICENSE file for details.

 ---